MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-31-Contract-Cost-Principles-Procedures/subpart-31.2-Contracts-Commercial-Organizations/section-31.205-47.md

 (3) The percentage of costs allowed does not exceed the percentage determined to be appropriate considering the complexity of procurement litigation, generally accepted principles governing the award of legal fees in civil actions involving the United States as a party, and such other factors as may be appropriate.
 Such percentage shall not exceed 80 percent.
 Agreements reached under paragraph (c) of this subsection shall be subject to this limitation.
 If, however, an agreement described in paragraph (c)(1) of this subsection explicitly states the amount of otherwise allowable incurred legal fees and limits the allowable recovery to 80 percent or less of the stated legal fees, no additional limitation need be applied.
 The amount of reimbursement allowed for legal costs in connection with any proceeding described in paragraph (c)(2) of this subsection shall be determined by the cognizant contracting officer, but shall not exceed 80 percent of otherwise allowable legal costs incurred.

-(f) Costs not covered elsewhere in this subsection are unallowable if incurred in connection with -
+(f) Costs not covered elsewhere in this subsection are unallowable if incurred in connection with—

 (1) Defense against Federal Government claims or appeals or the prosecution of claims or appeals against the Federal Government (see 2.101).